WarWizardY/IBM-Stock-Analysis/README.md

 # IBM-Stock-Analysis

-Stock analysis project using Python and Plotly to visualize Tesla and Gamestop stock data.
+Stock analysis project using Python, BeautifulSoup, and Plotly to visualize Tesla and Gamestop stock data.
-Created for the IBM Data Science stock dashboard project.
+Part of the IBM Data Science Stock Dashboard project.